papebarka/vue-composition-api-basics/composition_basics.md

 v-model doesn't work as usually in the options API.

-To make use of reactivity, we have to import the reactive reference system (ref) and declare our reactive variables.
+To make use of reactivity, we have to import the reactive reference system.
+Vue offers two reactive systems: ref and reactive.
+After import, we declare our reactive variables.

+#### Ref

 ```js
 import { ref } from 'vue'